the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 });
 ~~~~~~~

-The happy path for the data fetching is tested now.
-Similar to it, we can test the *unhappy path* in case of a failing API request.
-The only thing we need to change is that the promise needs to reject and that the error needs to be caught with a try/catch block:
+The [happy path](https://en.wikipedia.org/wiki/Happy_path) for the data fetching is tested now.
+Similarly, we can test the unhappy path in case of a failed API request.
+The promise needs to reject and the error should be caught with a try/catch block:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~